atk4/data/README.md

 **Q: How is Agile Data different to ORM or Active Record?**

 ORM is designed for persisting application data in local, low-latency storage such as SQLite.
-Most cloud applications are now separated from their databases through networks, virtual containers and are often stored elsewhere.
+Most cloud applications are now separated from their databases through networks, virtual containers and physical distances.
 This often cripples performance and forces use of hacks (such as eager-loading) to solve scalability problems.

 You may also run into memory problems when using ORM over extremely large databases.
 ORM are not designed to work with multi-user data shared inside same tables either.

-Agile Data [retains all of the basic and advanced ORM features](http://socialcompare.com/en/comparison/php-data-access-libraries-orm-activerecord-persistence) and has a very similar syntax, yet It's much easier to learn and customize.
+Agile Data [retains all of the basic and advanced ORM features](http://socialcompare.com/en/comparison/php-data-access-libraries-orm-activerecord-persistence), has a very similar simple syntax yet it is much better at using advanced database features (such as aggregation frameworks).

 **Q: What are benefits and risks if I start using Agile Data in my existing app?**

-Agile Data has minimum dependencies and is designed to be compatible with any PHP architecture or application.
-You can use it along-side your existing Query logic and focus on areas with low performance in your existing app to gradually refactor without risks.
-If your current application executes more than 2 SQL queries per request or contains at least 1 complex SQL statement, it's worth the move.
+Agile Data has minimum dependencies and is designed to be compatible with any PHP architecture or application (even your custom-mvc-framework).
+You can use it along-side your existing Query logic and focus on performance bottlenecks as you gradually refactor you app.
+If your current application executes more than 2 SQL queries per request or contains at least 1 complex SQL statement, Agile Data is worth considering.

 You will find that handling security and access control is much simpler with Agile Data and through the use of extension you will be saving lots of time.
-The footprint of your code will be reduced significantly and you will be able to easily focus your test-suite on business rules rather then persistence rules.
+The footprint of your code will be reduced significantly and you will be able to easily build test-suite that focuses on your business rules rather then persistence rules.

 **Q: I already know various ORMs and SQL.
 Agile Data is similar, right?**

 No. Agile Data is not ORM.
-It has same features but it is designed from the ground-up in a different way.
-You would still need to learn the core concepts to understand how Agile Data operates.
+It has comparable features but it is designed from the ground-up in a different way.
+You would need to start at the very beginning.

-Luckily we have designed Agile Data to be really easy-to-learn and use, so you will enjoy the experience.
+Luckily we have designed Agile Data to be really easy-to-learn and use, so you will enjoy the learning experience.

 ## Agile Data at a Glance

 Agile Data implements various advanced database access patterns such as Active Record, Persistence Mapping, Domain Model, Event sourcing, Actions, Hooks, DataSets and Query Building in a **practical way** that can be **easily learned**, used in any framework with SQL or NoSQL database and meeting all **enterprise**-specific requirements.

 You get to manipulate your objects first before query is invoked.
 The next code snippet will work with your existing database of Cliens, Orders and Order Lines and will query total amount of all orders placed by VIP clients.
-Looking at the resulting query you will  notice an implementation detail - Line total is not stored physically inside the database but is rather expressed as multiplication of price and quantity.
+Looking at the resulting query you will  notice an implementation detail - Line total is not stored physically inside the database but is rather expressed as multiplication of price and quantity:

 ``` php
 $m = new Client($db);